bartificer/programming-by-stealth/docs/pbs91.md

 }
 ```

-## REs with Other Standard Functions
+## REs in `String` Instance Functions

-A number of built-in JavaScript classes beyond `RegExp` provide instance functions that make use of regular expressions.
-Below are some of the highlights, again, this is by no means a definitive list.
+Given how closely related regular expressions and strings are, it's quite logical for some of the instance functions provided by the built-in `String` class to utilise regular expressions.
+Below are some of the highlights, again, this is by no means an exhaustive list.

-### Finding Patterns in Strings via the `String` Class
+### Finding Patterns in Strings

 The built-in `String` class provides two functions for finding a pattern within a string.
-These functions are similar to the `.exec()` function provided by the `RegExp` class, but in reverse.
-While `.exec()` is invoked on an RE object and passed a string, these functions are invoked on a string and passed an RE.
+These functions are similar to the `.exec()` function provided by the `RegExp` class, but mirrored.
+While `.exec()` is invoked on RE objects and passed a string, these functions are invoked on strings and passed an RE.

 The first of this pair of functions is `.match()`.
-This function behaves differently depending on whether or not the RE passed to it has the global flag set.
+This function behaves differently depending on whether or not the RE its passed has the global flag set.
 If the global flag is set it returns an array of all complete matches, ignoring the capture groups.
-If the global flag is not set it returns only the first match, in the same format as returned by `.exec()` from the RegExp class.
-Regardless of whether or not the global flag is set, if the string does not match the regular expression at all, `null` is returned.
+If the global flag is not set it returns only the first match, in the same format as returned by `.exec()` from the RegExp class, i.e. with its sub-matches.
+Regardless of whether or not the global flag is set, if the string doesn't match the regular expression at all, `null` is returned.

-If we are interested in finding a single date within a string and breaking it into pieces we would use an RE without the global flag:
+If we're interested in finding a single date within a string and breaking it into pieces we could use an RE without the global flag:

 ```js
 const meetStr = "meet Bob at 10:00 tomorrow";